Syncing audio to video of a grabbed video

 Note: MPC will remember the last used value for audio time offset.
 Therefore, you should set the value to zero afterwards.

-How do you sync audio and video (repair digital recordings from VHS tape)
+How to sync audio and video (repair digital recordings from VHS tape)

 Save audio